kavithahk-1706/DSA-Log/problems.md

 - This involves iterating over a range and recording seen elements in an unsorted hash map to enable quick lookup O(1).

 - Some implementations use a two-pass hash map, which basically means storing and searching in two different trials.

-- This works but is less efficient and slower than the approach used here (one-pass hash map) as in our case, both storing and searching take place in a single loop.
+This works but is less efficient and slower than the approach used here (one-pass hash map) as in our case, both storing and searching take place in a single loop.

+### ___Basic Algorithm___

+- Use a hash map to keep track of elements and indexes.

+- For each iteration store the complement of the target value as target-current element.

+- Search for complement in the hash map.

+- If it exists, return an array of the current element's index and the complement's index.

 ### *__Time Complexity:__ O(n)*